IDS 203 (W) is not currently being offered.

 - Encourages and challenges students to continue learning about other cultures and other perspectives.

-Students can choose to take this course while abroad.
-The professor and students will interact via WISE (an online academic discussion area) discussing and encouraging each others thoughts and writing.
-The emphasis is on analyzing experiences abroad while they are happening.
-It involves interacting and responding to other students who are participating in the course but are studying in different locations around the world.
-Willamette students studying abroad who choose to take this course will not be registered for the otherwise required IDS 102X Maximizing the Study Abroad Experience (.25) course.
+This optional course is for students while abroad.
+Professor and students interact via WISE (an online academic discussion area) discussing and encouraging each others' thoughts and writing.
+Emphasis is on analyzing experiences abroad while they are happening.
+Students interact and respond to other students in the course who are studying in different locations around the world.
+Willamette students: If you choose to take this course, you will not be registered for the otherwise required IDS 102X Maximizing the Study Abroad Experience (.25) course.
+You will receive the 1 credit associated with this course instead.
 (International students studying at Willamette do not take the IDS 102X course.)